davidatthepark/graphql_course/graphql-prisma/notes.md

 - Anyone can query or mutate data in our prisma API without authentication.
 We need to lock down our API aside from publicy available data such as published posts.
 - This is one of the main reasons why we need a node.js server intermediary.
 We can lockdown the prisma API and use the node server to do things like authentication, sanitization, and validation.
 We want to restrict actions by roles, authentication, and more.

+### Hashing and Salting

+- Hashing a password is a one way operation.
+You cannot reverse the hash.
+- Salting prevents rainbow table attacks.

 ## Prisma Commands

 `prisma deploy`: deploys the prisma API
 `prisma delete`: deletes the db
-`prisma token`: generates an auth token
+`prisma token`: generates an auth token to access the prisma API

+## Troubleshooting

+- `Cannot return null for non-nullable field`: try not returning info.
+Don't know why this is a problem in some cases (yet).